usc-isi-i2/kgtk/docs/curate/validate.md

 ```
 usage: kgtk validate [-h] [-i INPUT_FILE [INPUT_FILE ...]] [--header-only [HEADER_ONLY]]
                      [-v]
-                     [INPUT_FILE [INPUT_FILE ...]]

-Validate a KGTK file.
+Validate one or more KGTK files.
 Empty lines, whitespace lines, comment lines, and lines with empty required fields are silently skipped.
 Header errors cause an immediate exception.
 Data value errors are reported.

 To validate data and pass clean data to an output file or pipe, use the kgtk clean_data command.

 Additional options are shown in expert help.
 kgtk --expert validate --help

-positional arguments:
-  INPUT_FILE            The KGTK file(s) to validate.
-(May be omitted or '-' for stdin.)
-                        (Deprecated, use -i INPUT_FILE)

 optional arguments:
   -h, --help            show this help message and exit